30 Techniques to Quiet a Noisy Class

 Another technique, playing classical music (Bach, not Mahler) on low volume when learners enter the room, sets a professional tone.
 I played music with positive subliminal messages to ninth graders until they complained that it gave them headaches.

-Below is a collection of catchy sayings that work as cues to be quiet, the first ones appropriate for early and middle grade students, and the later ones field tested to work with high school kids.
+This is a collection of catchy sayings that work as cues to be quiet.
+The first ones are appropriate for early and middle grade students, and the later ones have been field-tested to work with high school kids.

-For maximum effect, teach your quiet signal and procedure, as demonstrated in these elementary and high school classroom videos.
+For maximum effect, teach your quiet signal and procedure, as demonstrated in this elementary-level classroom video.
 Next, have kids rehearse being noisy until you give the signal for silence.
 Don’t accept anything less than 100 percent compliance.
 Then describe appropriate levels of noise for different contexts, such as when you’re talking (zero noise) or during a writing workshop (quiet voices), etc.

-If a rough class intimidates you (we’ve all been there), privately practice stating the following in an authoritative voice: “My words are important.
+If a rough class intimidates you (we’ve all been there), privately practice saying the following in an authoritative voice: “My words are important.
 Students will listen to me.”
 Say it until you believe it.
-Finally, take comfort in the knowledge that, out of three million U.S. educators who taught today, two or three might have struggled to silence a rowdy class.
+Finally, take comfort in the knowledge that, out of 3 million U.S. educators who taught today, two or three might have struggled to silence a rowdy class.